GoldTools/ContentCatcher/README.md

 ## Introduction

-**ContentCatcher** ensures every video you watch is tracked, so you never miss intriguing content again.
-Your ultimate tool to break free from algorithmic filter bubbles.
+**ContentCatcher** helps you record every video browsing, so you won't miss any interesting content

-🔥 Never Miss a Moment - Track every video, combat algorithmic bias, and reclaim your browsing freedom.
+🔥 Every video browsing is recorded, never miss interesting content, your best companion to break free from algorithmic filter bubbles.

 ## Core Features

-### 🕸️ Intelligent Content Capture
+### 🕸️ Video Content Capture
-- **Silent Capture**: Background capture of all viewed videos, even if not bookmarked
+- **Auto Capture**: Silently captures video content in the background, preserving your browsing history even without manual bookmarking
-- **Multi-Platform**: Supports Bilibili, YouTube, and more via plugin-based architecture (expandable to any platform)
+- **Multi-Platform Support**: Works with platforms like Bilibili/YouTube, with an extensible plugin architecture for any video site
-- **Incognito Mode**: Works seamlessly in incognito mode to bypass recommendation algorithms
+- **Incognito Mode**: Fully functional in incognito mode, helping you break free from algorithmic recommendations
-- **Smart Filtering**: Smart ad filtering preserves only meaningful video content
+- **Smart Filtering**: Automatically filters out ads, keeping only valuable video content

-### 📋 Smart Content Management
+### 📋 Intelligent Content Management
-- **Clean Interface**: Clean timeline interface with platform-specific browsing history
+- **Clean Interface**: Browse your video history with a clean, platform-categorized interface
-- **Auto-Tiered Storage**: Temporary records (7-day retention) + permanent bookmarks
+- **Smart Storage**: Intelligent data management - keeps temporary records for a week, with one-click permanent saving for important content
-- **Smart Deduplication**: Merges repeat views automatically
+- **Auto Deduplication**: Automatically merges duplicate entries when you watch the same video multiple times

-### 🔐 Privacy by Design
+### 🔐 Privacy & Security
-- **Local Storage**: 100% local storage – zero data uploads, zero tracking
+- **Local Storage**: All data stays on your device - no server uploads, complete privacy
-- **Lightweight**: No impact on browsing speed
+- **Lightweight**: Zero impact on your browsing experience
-- **User Control**: No account required – you own your data
+- **User Control**: No account needed - you have full control over your data

-### 🧩 Extend & Customize
+### 🧩 Extensions & Customization
-- **Plugin Framework**: Open plugin framework for developers to add new platforms
+- **Plugin System**: Open plugin architecture lets developers add support for more video platforms
-- **Wide Compatibility**: Full compatibility with Chrome/Edge browsers
+- **Browser Support**: Works seamlessly with major browsers (Chrome/Edge)

 ---

-**ContentCatcher** is completely free, helping you not to miss out on truly interesting content in an information-overloaded era, ensuring every browsing experience is traceable. ❤️
+**ContentCatcher** is completely free, helping you keep track of interesting content in this information-rich era, making every browsing session memorable. ❤️